 Although a flexitarian diet may be particularly helpful for people who have a family history of heart disease or are at risk of developing type 2 diabetes, anyone can benefit from its health-boosting effects.

 As with any new eating routine, before you make any substantial modifications, you may want to talk to your doctor.
-A dietitian — or our SIMPLE quiz! — may also be a helpful starting point for figuring out a meal plan that might best support your body.
+A dietitian — or our Simple quiz! — may also be a helpful starting point for figuring out a meal plan that might best support your body.

 The flexitarian diet and weight loss